 4. Bus Stop Improvements- Safe, convenient stop locations conducive to customer needs require continued evaluation and partnerships with the localities, business community, and VDOT.
 Evaluation includes an annual review of Authority's assets' condition (bus stops poles, placards, benches, pull-offs, shelters, and bus signage) and the location of those assets, to be then used for a management and replacement plan.
 Other aspects of this annual review will include an assessment of amenities in and around stops and evaluating the need for pedestrian improvements, such as crosswalks, lighting and bike racks.
 Such factors as engineering, environmental, usage, and pedestrian safety and ADA accessibility will be analyzed.
 Additional resources for shelters through grants and VDOT shelter engineering standards require policy decisions as to locations.

 5. System Revenue/Partnership Evaluation- WATA implemented a fare increase in FY 17.
 WATA will continue to review the fare structure, including, daily, weekly and monthly passes.
 Encouraging the use of the WATA Customer Service Center & Store should reduce the bus dwell time, driver cash handling, and reduce customer service incidents, while increasing total fare income.
 Quarterly review of WATA's current bus advertising and plans for private support and revenue alternatives will be presented for Board approval to reduce the dependency on governmental support.
-Partnerships with local agencies and businesses will be maintained and developed in order to support ridership and increase revenue.
-Conducting a member jurisdictions contributions operations analysis will better identify the formula needed to determine local funding requirements for WATA.
-WATA's new demonstration route funded with CMAQ grant funds began in July 2017 servicing the Mounts Bay Rd area and Lackey Clinic.
+Partnerships with local agencies and businesses will be maintained and developed to support ridership and increase revenue.
+Explore more convenient payment options either online, kiosk-based, or both.
 6. Develop Organization Internal Support - WATA has assumed functions once provided by local government including risk management, safety, and information technology.
 Special emphasis is placed on introducing technology to absorb components of these functions.
 The development of an updated staffing plan to meet future organizational needs will improve staff effectiveness and our customers' experience.
 WATA has hired staff that has the skills to begin to develop and implement a formal internal training structure.
 This expertise will afford WATA the ability to implement training and documentation for national mandates for safety, security, and emergency preparedness.
 This also includes formalizing and revising employee evaluations with supporting documentation accrued throughout the year.
 Evaluation of new processes is needed to ensure the most efficient and effective management of these functions.
 7. Federal Data Requirements- The federal reporting system continues in the TrAMS data system.
 Reports are developed in a number of formats to accommodate local, state, and federal government needs are provided on a monthly, quarterly, and annual basis.
 These mandated reports are necessary to show resource usage to various levels of government that support transportation.
 Federal requirements for Limited English Proficiency, Disadvantaged Business Enterprise and Title VI will require continued attention.
-In FY 2017, WATA prepared several documents for the Triennial Review, which the Review has been finalized and officially closed by FTA.

-8. Facility Feasibility Study, Transfer Station Facility (HUB) and Locality Cost Allocation Study- In FY 2017, WATA updated the 2010 Facility Feasibility Study which included updating the location and breadth of new or improved facilities and steps to move forward.
-A location has been determined and an environmental assessment, appraisal, the development of staging and finance plan, land acquisition, project management and a draft schedule for facility design and engineering has begun.
-Inclusion in the Hampton Roads Transportation Planning Organization Transportation Improvement Program (TIP), Hampton Roads 2034 Long Range Transportation Plan and State Transportation Improvement Program (STIP) remains necessary.
-WATA has released a request for proposals for a Project Manager for a transfer station facility in the northern section of the WATA service area.
-In addition, in FY 2018 WATA is to conduct a study to determine a formula to funding support levels.
+In FY 2017, WATA prepared several documents for the Triennial Review, which was finalized and officially closed by FTA.
+WATA will begin preparing for the next Triennial Review in FY2020.
+8. Administration Facility and Transfer Station Facility - In FY 2017, WATA updated the 2010 Facility Feasibility Study which included updating the location and breadth of new or improved facilities and steps to move forward.
+Negotiations are underway for purchase of the administration facility property and information is being exchanged with FTA regarding potential Incidental Use of the property after purchase.
+Inclusion in the Hampton Roads Transportation Planning Organization Transportation Improvement Program (TIP), Hampton Roads 2040 Long Range Transportation Plan and State Transportation Improvement Program (STIP) remains necessary.
+WATA has engaged a consultant for site selection of property for a transfer station facility in the northern section of the WATA service area.